How do we stop the cycle of emotional eating when it feels out of control?

 We may find that it helps to find other ways to nourish and soothe, such as taking a bath, having a massage or engaging in a flow activity that absorbs our full attention.

 It may be useful to engage in practices to relax and bring our awareness to the reality of the moment rather than the thoughts in our minds.
 We may find it helpful to practice meditation or body scans.
 I have created a guided body scan meditation for this purpose.

 However, at times, we may still want food to soothe and comfort us, which is perfectly okay.
 Yet we can do so with an awareness that we are eating for emotional reasons without subsequent guilt and shame.

 Step 6.
 Uncover the thoughts and beliefs behind the emotions

 Without the emotional charge in response to our emotional eating, we’re more likely in a better state of mind to explore the thoughts and beliefs that fuel our emotions.

-It is our thoughts and beliefs about the situations that occur in our life that can intensify the emotional distress we experience.
-By exploring and investigating our thoughts and beliefs for truth, we can dissipate the emotional charge.
+It is our thoughts and beliefs about the situations that occur in our lives that can intensify the emotional distress we experience.
+We can dissipate the emotional charge by exploring and investigating our thoughts and beliefs for truth.

 Freeing yourself from out-of-control emotional eating